akimwong/1_OnPremise/Journey/002/03_Regression/01_Titanic/Readme.md

 Build a predictive model that answers the question: “what sorts of people were more likely to survive?”

 ## Methodology:
-The proposed problem is estimated as binary classification: Survives (1) - Dies (0)
+The proposed problem is estimated as binary estimation: Survives (1) - Dies (0)

 ### 1. The Method <- Why?